SNOW RESORT KIRKENES

 Driftwood from Sibera

-The vast forests in Russia – called the Russian taiga – have over the past hundred years been of great importance to people along the cold coasts of Northern Norway, Greenland, Svalbard and the Kola coast.
-The great rivers of Siberia flow north, and were used for floating timber.
-The need for timber in Europe was enormous in the 1800s and 1900s.
-Thousands of boatloads of Russian timber have passed through Norkapp on their way to England, the Netherlands and Germany.
+The vast forests in Russia – called the Russian taiga – have over the past hundred years been of great importance to people along the cold coasts of Northern Norway, Greenland, Svalbard and the Kola Peninsula.
+The great rivers of Siberia were used for floating timber as the need for timber in Europe was enormous in the 1800s and 1900s.
+A lot of timber has drifted past the booms and into the Arctic Ocean.
+From here, the Gulf Stream has taken it under the ice where it has frozen solid.
+After many years the ice has thawed along the coast of Greenland and provided the Inuit with vital material for sledges, huts and fuel.

 Stone chairs